Efficient-Computing-Lab/EdgePersist/edge-storage-component/README.md

     edge-data    Bound    pvc-af0b3841-97ea-4384-9548-8f79bdb61a20   9314Gi     RWX            csi-s3         2m42s

-*If this command does not results the expected output something might gone wrong.
+*If this command does not result the expected output something might gone wrong.
 Undeploy the cluster by running `sh edgeServerUndeploy.sh` and do the installation process again*

+Connect to the MinIO console with the following credentials:

+-   Username: chesAccesskeyMinio
+-   Password: chesSecretkey

 ## Create Root User and Password (optional)